Donate to CPAWS

 The CBFA applies to 72 million hectares of Boreal forest stretching from Newfoundland to British Columbia that are tenured to the forest companies involved in the agreement.
 This amounts to an area the size of Alberta and includes some of the most immediately threatened Boreal wilderness in Canada.

-Since signing the CBFA, CPAWS staff across Canada have been deeply involved in the negotiations and technical conservation planning with forestry companies and others to implement the Agreement across Canada, including:
+Since signing the CBFA, CPAWS staff members across Canada have been deeply involved in the negotiations and technical conservation planning with forestry companies and others to implement the Agreement.
+CPAWS is seeks to bringing science-based, practical solutions to the table to ensure the Boreal forest and all its values will endure for future generations.

-For more information on the CBFA, please contact Chris Henschel, CPAWS Forest Program Director at email@example.com
+For more information on the CBFA, please contact Florence Daviet, CPAWS Forest Program Director at email@example.com .

 Never miss your chance to make a difference!
 Enter your e-mail address here to get CPAWS news and actions delivered right to your inbox.